EvaYiwenWang/PLSDAbatch_workflow/README.md

 }
 ```

-Then, we are able to install \emph{PLSDAbatch} with vignettes using the following command line.
+Then, we are able to install *PLSDAbatch* with vignettes using the following command line.

 ```r